Protect Yourself from Formaldehyde in Products

 - 2-Bromo-2-Nitropropane-1,3-Diol

 To clarify, they release a small amount of formaldehyde into a product over time.
-The Environmental Working Group gave formaldehyde the worst score for its negative health impact.
-Thus, both formaldehyde and formaldehyde-releasing preservatives are associated with widespread allergic contact dermatitis.
+The Environmental Working Group’s Skin Deep database gave formaldehyde the worst score for its negative health impact (source).
+Indeed, both formaldehyde and formaldehyde-releasing preservatives are associated with widespread allergic contact dermatitis.
 Plus, the American Society of Contact Dermatitis lists the chemical as a core allergen even in concentrations as low as 1%.

 Furthermore, longer storage times and higher temperatures increase the amount of formaldehyde released.
-In turn, it boosts the risk of allergic reaction, which can happen either to formaldehyde or to the preservative itself.
-An example of a popular hair care line with formaldehyde in products hidden in their preservatives is DevaCurl.
+This, in turn, boosts the risk of allergic reaction, which can happen either to formaldehyde or to the preservative itself.

-In addition to formaldehyde-releasing preservatives, there are hair treatments that may cause the same problem.
-For instance, hair straightening and smoothing treatments – Brazilian blowouts – have become quite popular recently.
-The problem is that this product releases formaldehyde when it is heated.
+Hair straightening and hair smoothing treatments – Brazilian blowouts – have become quite popular recently.
+The problem is these products may release formaldehyde when heated.

-In 2010, the regulators of Canada and Oregon issued warnings about Brazilian blowouts.
+In 2010, the regulators in Canada and Oregon issued warnings about Brazilian Blowouts.
 They resulted from numerous complaints from hairstylists of nosebleeds, breathing problems, and eye irritation.

 The manufacturer of Brazilian Blowout agreed to settle a class action lawsuit for about $4.5 million.
 Also, they paid $35 per treatment to people who experienced health problems (source).
 In addition, the company agreed not to market their products as “formaldehyde-free.”
 So far, the FDA has issued the company two warning letters for marketing formaldehyde-emitting products as formaldehyde-free (source).